 - Prequalification option: You can prequalify and check for potential interest rates, terms, and origination fees with a soft inquiry, which won’t affect your credit score.

-- Same-day funding: Rocket Loans may deposit up to $25,000 in your bank account the same day you apply and get approved for a personal loan, if you apply before 1 p.m.
+- Same-day funding: Rocket Loans may deposit your funds into your bank account the same day you apply and get approved for a personal loan if you apply before 1 p.m.
 Eastern time on a business day.
-However, the funding timeline also depends upon your bank.
+However, the funding timeline also depends on your bank.

 - No prepayment penalty: Since Rocket Loans doesn’t charge a prepayment penalty, you can pay off your loan early and save on interest.